 Sadly, there are a lot of complex investment products out there, some of which I’ve written about.
-If it takes a 50-page policy to explain an investment, or if there’s no documentation at all, approach it with extreme caution.
+If it takes a 50-page policy to explain an investment, or better yet if there’s no documentation at all, approach it with extreme caution.

 What do the professionals say?